 Three Sixty Solar Certifies New Tower Design

 VANCOUVER, British Columbia, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Three Sixty Solar Ltd. (NEO: VSOL) (OTC: VSOLF) (“Three Sixty,” “Three Sixty Solar,” or the “Company”), an innovative alternative energy design, manufacture, and sales organization focussed on solar equipment supply to the global marketplace, is excited to announce the development of an all-new large-format solar-utility tower for multi-tower megawatt-scale applications.
+21, 2022 (GLOBE NEWSWIRE) -- Three Sixty Solar Ltd. VSOL VSOLF ("Three Sixty," "Three Sixty Solar," or the "Company"), an innovative alternative energy design, manufacture, and sales organization focussed on solar equipment supply to the global marketplace, is excited to announce the development of an all-new large-format solar-utility tower for multi-tower megawatt-scale applications.

 With interest growing in the Company's product lineup of innovative solar towers, Three Sixty Solar's development team and partners implemented a project to design a significantly up-scaled version of the base tower configuration.
 The result is the successful engineering of an all-new model based on design criteria which called for a large-format tower capable of withstanding wind, seismic, and related structural loads with a vertical elevation up to 120' tall with solar generated electrical output up to 250 kW of rated power.
 This is an increase of over 300% compared to the current maximum tower design.